hyphacoop/ics-testnets/game-of-chains-2022/apollo/README.md

 * Chain ID: `apollo`
 * Denom: `upol`
+* Signed blocks window: `"8640"`

-Two additional genesis accounts were added to provide funds for a faucet and a relayer that will be run by the testnet coordinators.
+* Two additional genesis accounts were added to provide funds for a faucet and a relayer that will be run by the testnet coordinators.
 * Genesis file without CCV state: [`apollo-fresh-genesis.json`](apollo-fresh-genesis.json), SHA256: `978853b8e0f57f352916d7c4c5e9226b0e74b2a9f1292a0adcea2aa681c58c40`
   * **This is provided only for verification, this is not the genesis file validators should be running their nodes with.**

 ## Endpoints

 * **p2p persistent peers : `4b5cee15e6a9c4b96b8c1c4f396a18b0461edc17@104.248.161.33:26656,835173badfc41ecbd867a0395c6a452bda2bb90f@178.62.105.39:26656`**
-  * These peers will go live shortly after spawn time.
-  * The coordinator validator will not start
+* These peers represent the `goc-coordinator` and `goc-backup` validators (run by the testnet coordinators).
+* The `goc-backup` validator node will be running on Apollo shortly after the genesis file that includes the CCV state (Cross Chain Validation state) has been published.
+* The `goc-coordinator` validator node has an overwhelming majority of the voting power, and we aim to start it two hours after the spawn time is reached.
+67% of the voting power needs to come online for consumer chains to start.
+Once the `goc-coordinator` is live, the chain will progress.
+* Please keep in mind that any validator that does not come online after 67% of the voting power is up and running, is likely to be slashed for downtime, potentially resulting in being jailed (the `signed_blocks_window` parameter is set to `8640`).

 ## Join via Bash Script